-The above requirements do not apply if a department representative is formally appointed as a board member.
+The above requirements do not apply if a department representative is formally appointed as a board member or there is a ministerial direction or expectation requiring a departmental representative to be an observer at board meetings.

-The chair will determine any conditions on department representatives attending meetings as observers.
+The chair will determine any conditions on department representatives attending board meetings as observers.
 In all cases, department representatives will declare any conflicts of interest, only report any information gained to the appropriate senior executive, deputy secretary or the minister and not participate in the deliberations, votes or resolutions.
+The terms or conditions required of departmental representatives must not be in conflict with their obligations in their substantive role or as a Victorian public service employee or executive.